SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 ## First test

 You can write a short test right away that just makes sure your YAML file runs.

+1. In the Playground of your Project, go to the "Sources" folder.
+1. Add an file that ends in `.feature`.
+For example, `interviews_load.feature`.
+1. In that file, write `Feature:` at the top, with a description of the general category of tests that will be in that file.
+Each `.feature` file must start with `Feature:` (with some special exceptions).
-Write a `Scenario` for each file you want to test.
+1. Add a `Scenario:` for each interview you want to test.
+The file should look similar to this:

 ```
 Feature: Interviews load